raphaelchalicarne/raphaelchalicarne/README.md

 # Hi there :wave: Welcome to my GitHub

 ## About Me
-- :mortar_board: Graduated in General Engineering
+- :mortar_board: Will graduate in General Engineering in Nov.
+2021
-- :man_technologist: Studying to become a professional Full Stack Web Developer
+- :man_technologist: Currently in an end-of-study internship to become a professional Full Stack Web Developer

 <!--
 **raphaelchalicarne/raphaelchalicarne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.